H.R. 3740: Equal Access to Justice for Victims of Gun Violence Act of 2025

 Victims of gun violence and their families

-Cities, counties, and states suing over gun harms
+Cities, counties, and states with civil claims

-Gun violence prevention advocates
+Gun violence prevention organizations

 Who is affected by H.R.
 3740?